How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 "Free" and "watermark-free" are not the same thing

-Most screen recorders ship with a freemium model where the free tier is a trial of the paid version.
+Most screen recorders ship with a freemium model where the free tier is really a trial of the paid version.
 To keep paid sales healthy, the trial usually slips in at least one of these constraints:

 Common constraintWhy it bites